ragundo/exportmaps/README.md

 ## Is it multiplatform?

 Unfortunately no. This plugin is Linux and Windows only because it requires some trickery to get the data natively from DF.
-As I don't have access to a Mac computer, MacOs is not supported.
+As I don't have access to a Mac computer, MacOS is not supported.

 ## What's next?
 For next releases, this is what I want to do:

 #### Raw maps
 Export maps as a raw data files.
-Ideal for using with external tools that could import world elevation data with biome and vegetation layers.
+Ideal for using with external tools that could import world elevation data with biome and vegetation layers, for example, and render the world in 3D.

 #### RPC interface
 For generating maps on demand without needing to use the DFHack console.
 Just connect to DF and request the map using Google's protocol buffers.